 Sunscreen and Hat…Raincoat and Umbrella

-If you are anything like us, you will be snapping tons of pictures on your tour!
+If you are anything like us, you want a great travel camera for snapping tons of pictures on your tour!
 We use a Canon Rebel with a 18-135mm lens, which takes incredible photos.
 However, it can be a bit heavy.
 When we are city sightseeing, we often carry a lightweight Canon Elph that can fit inside a pocket…and still produces quality photos.

 Travel insurance is essential!
 Although it is unlikely you would get injured on a day trip from Zagreb, it’s best to travel protected.
 Learn more about coverage and rates at World Nomads.